 A through E = TDSP defined Customer segment(s)

 The Distribution Service Providers, except NOIEs, are obligated to provide Distribution Loss Factors to ERCOT.
-ERCOT will post an average annual Distribution Loss Factor prior to the first of the calendar year for each DSP.
+ERCOT will post the Distribution Loss Factor methodology, including any equations and constants, for each DSP.

 The settlement system shall accommodate Distribution Loss Factor creation and application by either of following methodologies: